The 20 best cybersecurity conferences in 2019

 Location: Las Vegas, NV

-Discounts: Group discounts, a limited number of student scholarships
+Discounts: Early registration, group discounts, and a limited number of student scholarships

 Black Hat is DefCon’s corporate older sister, as its price tag would suggest, though there is some overlap.
 The two-day infosec conference is geared toward security practitioners and executives, as well as vendor company sponsors and academics.
 It is preceded by four days of technical trainings, which are hands-on courses on subjects such as penetration testing and web exploits.
 The conference itself features four tracks of briefings, allowing security researchers to share their work.
 The 2018 presentations included an exploration of the hacking of voting machines; research on hacking self-driving cars from the researchers who famously hacked a Jeep in 2015; and insight into major platform weaknesses from the researchers who discovered the Meltdown and Spectre bugs.